 Anti-money laundering and countering financing of terrorism

-The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 will come into effect on 30 June 2013.
+The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 came into full force on 30 June 2013.

-The Department of Internal Affairs will be supervising casinos, non-deposit taking lenders, money changers, money remitters, payroll remitters, debt collectors, factors, financial leasors, safe deposit box vaults, non-bank credit card providers, stored value card providers and cash transporters.
+The Department of Internal Affairs supervises casinos, non-deposit taking lenders, money changers, money remitters, payroll remitters, debt collectors, factors, financial leasors, safe deposit box vaults, non-bank credit card providers, stored value card providers and cash transporters.

 Purpose of the Act